tianysun/tianysun.github.io/aboutme.md

 title: ABOUT ME

 ---
+I am an incoming Graduate student in the [Computational and Applied Mathematics](https://cam.uchicago.edu/) program, at the [University of Chicago](https://www.uchicago.edu/).

 I am a senior undergraduate student, major in Mathematics(Computer Specialization) and minor in Statistics at the [University of Minnesota- Twin Cities](https://twin-cities.umn.edu/) in the [School of Mathematics](https://math.umn.edu/), advised by Prof.[Maria Gini](https://www-users.cs.umn.edu/~gini/) in the [Department of Computer Science and Engineering](https://cse.umn.edu/cs).